-- Describe conflict theory as a precursor to understanding and enhancing individual conflict management styles.
+- Explore conflict theory as a precursor to understanding and enhancing individual conflict management styles.

-- Demonstrate appropriate conflict management skills and mechanisms in a wide range of life domains.
+- Apply concepts to practice so to develop appropriate conflict management skills and mechanisms in a wide range of life domains.

-- Demonstrate communication and conflict management skills necessary to navigate interpersonal, workplace and societal challenges including wide scale environmental issues
+- Master the communication and conflict management skills necessary to navigate interpersonal, workplace and societal challenges including wide scale environmental issues.

 Student Assessment and Grading

-Students will be assessed on their application of course content in threaded discussions, journal paper entry, quiz, mediation introduction self-video, practice in-class exercises, (analysis of managing complex environmental disputes) and final report on conflict immersion experience.
+Students will be assessed on their application of course content in threaded discussions, quiz, analysis, and papers.
 All assignments are described in detail within course shell; a separate informational sheet describing the Conflict Immersion Experience and Report is found in the course shell under COURSE.

 It is imperative that you ensure you will be able to consistently access a computer to submit online assignments on time.
 Usually smart phones are not reliable for this purpose.
 Also your participation in class is important.
 This is a living, evolving course that requires ongoing nurturing.
 Your active engagement is very much appreciated.
 Submission of all other assignments, without substantive participation in online discussions, is not sufficient to attain a passing grade.
 Much of what we learn is from each other.
 Also please remember that respecting the confidentiality of fellow classmates is critical in all of our interactions.

 I will be available for phone conferences as needed.
 In-person appointments may also be scheduled at a mutually convenient time.
-Email inquiries should be sent to firstname.lastname@example.org and email@example.com.
-Please initially call 609-372-2373; I periodically check messages during the day.
-Messages or requests for phone conferences can also be left on my cell at 609-271-2111.
+Email inquiries should be sent to: email@example.com.
+My cell phone number is: 757-619-0018.

 Course Outline of Classes